SMILELab-FL/FedLab/README.md

 ### Learning materials

 We provide tutorials in jupyter notebook format for FedLab beginners in FedLab\tutorials.
-These tutorials include data partition, customize algorithms, and pipeline demos.
+These tutorials include data partition, customized algorithms, and pipeline demos.
 For the FedLab or FL beginners, we recommend this [notebook](tutorials/pipeline_tutorial.ipynb).
 Furthermore, we provide reproductions of federated algorithms via FedLab, which are stored in fedlab.contirb.algorithm.
 We think they are good examples for users to further explore FedLab.

 [Website Documentations](https://fedlab.readthedocs.io/en/master/) are availiable: